georgedashen/DualNetGO/README.md

 We provide the DualNetGO model checkpoint and also the corresponding TransformerAE graph embeddings and Esm sequence embeddings for directly prediction on protein sequences with FASTA file.
 We use the **blastp** tool from NCBI to search for a most similar sequence in our dataset as a replacement for a sequence that does not exist in any PPI networks in our 15-species dataset.
 So make sure that **blastp** is installed in the environment, or use `sudo apt install ncbi-blast+` to install.

-If you have already performed the blastp search against the provided dataset and got the tabular result file, you can use it as the input file following `--resultdir` to skip the blast searching procedure by running the following script.
+If you have already performed the blastp search against the provided dataset and got the tabular result file, you can use it as the input file following `--txt` to skip the blast searching procedure by running the following script.
 We also provide the `*query_results.txt` files in `cafa3` folder which can be downloaded using the above provided link.
 You can also run it without the `--txt` argument, then the `--txt` file will be detected automatically in the folder following `--resultdir`.

 ```
 CUDA_VISIBLE_DEVICES=0 python DualNetGO_cafa.py --mode predict --aspect C --txt data/cafa3/cc_query_results.txt --resultdir test